Back to Docs

 1. 1Open `More` and go to `Clients` or `Sites` if your role has directory access.

-2. 2Use the directory for quick lookups and contact context.
+2. 2Use the directory for quick lookups and record details.

-3. 3Return to the linked job when you are ready to act so you do not lose the operational thread.
+3. 3Return to the job when you are ready to act so everything stays in one place.

 Use access notes properly on-site